-This report (including any enclosures and attachments) has been prepared by Crossley Transport Planning Pty Ltd on the request of City of Ryde Council.
+This project and report (including any enclosures and attachments) was overseen by Muddasir Ilyas of City of Ryde Council and prepared by Crossley Transport Planning Pty Ltd. on the request of City of Ryde Council.
 The report is for the exclusive use and benefit of City of Ryde Council and solely for the purpose set out in the engagement documentation.
 Unless we provide express prior written consent, no part of this report should be reproduced, distributed or communicated to any third party.
 We do not accept any liability if this report is used for an alternative purpose from which it is intended, nor to any third party in respect of this report.

 The information, statements, statistics and commentary (together the 'Information') contained in this Report have been prepared by Crossley Transport Planning from publicly available material, from discussions with Stakeholders and data provided by the client.
-The project manager for the strategy update is Muddasir Ilyas from the City of Ryde.